aswinm20/aswinm20.github.io/README.md

 ```
 In his book "Modern Technical Writing", Andrew Etter emphasizes the advantage of distributed version
 control systems such as Git.
 By applying distributed version control system into documentation,
-it ensures performance, offline capabilities, and streamlined collaboration.
-By hosting your markdown resume
+it ensures performance, offline capabilities, and streamlined collaboration according to Andrew Etter.
-on GitHub, which is a distributed version control system platform, you take advantage of an environment that
+He also mentions that hosting your markdown resume on GitHub, a distributed version control system platform,
-supports efficient version control and collaboration.
+will help you take advantage of an environment that supports efficient version control and collaboration.
 ```